2021 Country Reports on Human Rights Practices: Mongolia

 The law provides for the right to a fair and public trial without undue delay, and the judiciary generally enforced this right.

 Procedural due process errors and inconsistencies often affected trials.
 Although the number of government-provided defense lawyers was adequate given the limited circumstances in which they are provided, their quality and experience were inconsistent, and many defendants lacked adequate legal representation.
 Judges often relied on confessions with little corroborating evidence.
-Furthermore, NGOs reported witness intimidation by government authorities and police, a lack of transparency in courts’ decision-making processes, and a low level of awareness regarding new criminal and procedural laws.
+Furthermore, NGOs reported witness intimidation by government authorities and police, a lack of transparency in courts’ decision-making processes, and a low level of awareness regarding criminal and procedural laws.

 There were no reports of political prisoners or detainees.